 ^{}These dates reflect the date of formation of the Corporate Class Funds.
-The series of the Corporate Class Funds will be merged into the corresponding series of the Funds on or about June 24, 2024.
+The series of the Corporate Class Funds were merged into the corresponding series of the Funds on June 24, 2024.
 Pursuant to the Corporate Class Relief the securities regulators have approved these formation dates to be used by the Funds.